Nefertiti: Old theories about Nefertiti's career

-New theories
+New theories about Nefertiti's career as a Pharaoh

 In 2012, the discovery of an inscription dated to Year 16, month 3 of Akhet, day 15 of the reign of Akhenaten was announced.
-It was discovered within Quarry 320 in the largest wadi of the limestone quarry at Dayr Abū Ḥinnis.
-The five line inscription, written in red ochre, mentions the presence of the "Great Royal Wife, His Beloved, Mistress of the Two Lands, Neferneferuaten Nefertiti".
+It was discovered within Quarry 320 in the largest wadi of the limestone quarry project at Dayr Abū Ḥinnis.
+The five-line inscription, written in red ochre ink, mentions the presence of the "Great Royal Wife, His Beloved, Mistress of the Two Lands, Neferneferuaten Nefertiti".
 The final line of the inscription refers to ongoing building work being carried out under the authority of the king's scribe Penthu on the Small Aten Temple in Amarna.
-Van der Perre stresses that:
+The Year 16 ink inscription was translated as: